 What to keep in mind

-• Square and vertical formats stand out more in feed than horizontal videos
+- Square and vertical formats stand out more in the feed than horizontal videos as long as you’re within the Twitter video limit

-• Landscape still works for trailers or wide visuals, but appears smaller on mobile
+- Landscape videos still work for trailers or wide visuals, but appear smaller on mobile

 4. LinkedIn video sizes

-For LinkedIn video, I usually recommend square (1:1) or vertical (4:5 or 9:16) formats for in-feed video content.
-These formats take up more space in the feed and are easier to consume on mobile.
+For LinkedIn video ads and regular videos, I usually recommend square (1:1) or vertical (4:5 or 9:16) formats for in-feed video content.
+These formats take up more space in the LinkedIn feed and are easier to consume on mobile.

 That’s important because video gets 5x more engagement on LinkedIn compared to other content types.
-If you’re investing in video content, format plays a direct role in whether people stop and watch.
+If you’re investing in video content, format plays a direct role in video quality and whether people stop and watch.

-LinkedIn supports a wide range of video sizes, but not all of them perform equally well in practice.
+LinkedIn supports several LinkedIn video types, including organic posts, company page videos, and sponsored video ads.
+While the platform allows a wide range of sizes, not all of them perform equally well in practice.

 Key formats to know

-Even though LinkedIn allows many aspect ratios, I’d avoid going too wide.
+Even though LinkedIn allows many aspect ratios, I’d avoid going too wide with regular videos and LinkedIn video ad specs.
 Horizontal videos tend to feel smaller and less engaging in the feed.

 What to keep in mind

-• Square and vertical formats perform better in feed than horizontal videos
+- Square and vertical LinkedIn video aspect ratios perform better in the LinkedIn feed than horizontal videos

-• Keep videos concise, especially for organic posts
+- Keep native LinkedIn videos concise, especially for organic posts and company page videos

-• Design for silent viewing, since many users watch without sound
+- Design for silent viewing, since many users watch without sound; use subtitles and clear visual cues

-• Avoid overproduced formats that feel out of place in a professional feed
+- Avoid overproduced styles that feel out of place in a professional feed

 5. YouTube video sizes